annemarie35/js-training/vue-training/vue-school-fundamentals-vue3-composition-api.md

+# Vue.js 3 Fundamentals with the Composition API

-~~start : https://vueschool.io/lessons/getting-started-with-vue-js-and-the-composition-api on vue school
+start : https://vueschool.io/lessons/getting-started-with-vue-js-and-the-composition-api on vue school
 option api (vue2) vs composition api(vue3)

+## Vue Template Syntax and Expressions
 ref + v-model -> don't need to use useState/setState like in react, two way data binding for reactive references 2 ways = stay sync everywhere the ref is used

 `ref` reactive reference

-## run JavaScript expressions directly in the template
-just one expression possible, you can't declare new variables inside
+-> run JavaScript expressions directly in the template just one expression possible, you can't declare new variables inside

 ## List Rendering in Vue